-5. New Initiatives: Transitional and Treatment Facility for at risk pregnant women in Bercy
+e.
+New Initiatives: Transitional and Treatment Facility for at risk pregnant women in Bercy

-In Haiti, maternal mortality remains the highest in the Western Hemisphere.
+In Haiti, maternal mortality, although improved, remains the highest in the Western Hemisphere.
 The primary objective of this project is to ensure that at risk pregnant women in the communities where AME-SADA provides services, have access to adequate medical care.
-Currently carried out in its existent clinics, a Transitional Facility will be constructed (Phase I to be completed in 2013) in Bercy (on the border between Arcahaie and Cabaret) that will house these women, provide the special care needed during pregnancy and near the time of their delivery or transfer them to the regional hospitals if surgery or other more specialized treatment is required.
+This work is currently conducted on a limited basis, in existent clinics, a Transitional Facility will be constructed (Phase I to be completed by the end of 2014) in Bercy (on the border between Arcahaie and Cabaret) that will house these women, provide the special care needed during pregnancy and near the time of their delivery or transfer them to the regional hospitals if surgery or other more specialized treatment is required.
 This additional access to care will in turn contribute to the decrease of child and maternal morbidity and mortality.
 The Bercy Transition Center for At-risk Pregnant Women, so far has received funding from the 11th Episcopal District Women's Missionary Society's Dorothy Adams Peck Leadership Institute, Bishop McKinley Young, Supervisor Dorothy Jackson Young, a grant from the United Way of St. Thomas and St. John and several individual private donors.

-B. SADA-KREDI
+2. SADA-KREDI